 Finest grind throws whole pieces

-You can adjust the grind size anywhere between 1 to 40, where 1 is the finest grind and 40 is the most coarse.
+You can adjust the grind size anywhere between 1 to 40, where 1 is the finest grind, and 40 is the most coarse.
 The grinding performance is not ultimately at the top.
 If you go for a very fine grind, it starts throwing big pieces of coffee beans into it.
 And the coarse grind is a little on the uneven side.
-The good thing about it, based on which people choose it a wide range of grind sizes.
+The good thing about it, based that people choose a wide range of grind sizes.
 So, among 40 grind sizes, it is obvious that you’ll find yourself the perfect size.

-On the side of it is a circular dial using which you can set the time and turn it ON.
-But you also get a button on the front of this grinder, it is a press and holds button.
-When you press the button the grinder starts and it shuts OFF as soon as you leave the button.
-The price of it is good, not too expensive and it proves to be best for entry-level purposes.
+On its side is a circular dial using which you can set the time and turn it ON.
+But you also get a button on the front of this grinder; it is a press and holds the button.
+When you press the button, the grinder starts, and it shuts OFF as soon as you leave the button.
+Its price is good, not too expensive, and it proves to be best for entry-level purposes.